American Committee for Devastated France: Creation of CARD

-The volunteer civilian relief organization was founded by philanthropist Anne Morgan (1873–1952) and her friend Anne Murray Dike (1879–1929).
+The volunteer civilian relief organization was founded by philanthropist Anne Morgan and her friend Anne Murray Dike, as a continuation the volunteer work of the American Fund for French Wounded (1915-1919), of which they had both been members.
 Morgan's commanding personality and social status helped her rally potential volunteers and raise funds while traveling across the United States.
 Dike, a physician, organized field work in France.
 Headquarters were set up in the 17th-century Château de Blérancourt, less than 40 mi from the war's front.
-The group's efforts followed the volunteer work of the American Fund for French Wounded (1915-1919).

-Morgan, the youngest daughter of financier John Pierpont Morgan and his second wife, the former Frances Louisa Tracy, used photographs to document the suffering in France, a nation that provided crucial help during the American Revolution.
+Morgan, the youngest daughter of financier J.P.
+Morgan and his second wife, Frances Louisa Tracy, used photographs to document the suffering in France.
 Images of ruined communities and French refugees highlighted the human cost of war.
 Committee applicants had to speak French, hold a driver's license, and most had to pay their own expenses — $1,500 for a typical six-month tour of volunteer duty.
 Blue martial uniforms were required.
 They could be custom-made for $45, by B. Altman Company.
-Anne Morgan told potential volunteers they would face hard work and devastation.
+Anne Morgan told potential volunteers they would face hard work and devastation; the women lived in barracks and worked long hours.
 “We do not want sightseers who would like to go over for half a year to view France's battlefields,” The New York Times reported.
-The women lived in barracks and worked long hours.